econoalchemist/UpstreamData-DIY-BlackBox/README.md

 The asphalt board was used because it is good at noise absorption.

-The Dense Shield backer board was used becuase it is a heavy dense material good for blocking noise.
+The Dense Shield backer board was used because it is a heavy dense material good for blocking noise.

 Consider using different materials if you have ideas you want to try out.